ntreeinc/apex-source-control/README.md

 Used in order to avoid accidentaly overwritting someone else's app.
 Can only be run if your config file is set up with proper database login info (see <a href="#config-file-examples">Config file examples</a>).
 ###Workflow & Project Sanitation
-* Ignore config files in version control (.gitignore for git) since you'll likely not want to share login info in version control
+* Ignore config files in version control (.gitignore for git) since you'll likely not want to share login info in version control.

-TODO write workflow section
+If you want to leave the configs in version control then you should at least ignore the asc.conf symlink to avoid unnecessary noise
+* Any non apex files you wish to put into version control along with your apex app should be placed in a project-top-level dir called non-apex
+* After merging your code you should `npm run file-to-apex` and test that the merge didn't break anything If you have automated tests you can just run those instead
+* It is good practice to start your day with a merge

 ## Configuration
 Config files are placed in a top level config/ directory.